SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![sqlserver2017.png][img8]

 We have tested SQL Server 2017 for SuperOffice 8.0 SR6 and performed smoke tests on all clients.
 All product installations were OK.
-No DB related issues encountered during installation.
+No database-related issues were encountered during installation.
 SQL Server 2017 (RTM) - 14.0.1000.169 (X64).
-Report made October 18th 2017.
+The report was made on October 18th 2017.

 [Report (\*.xlsx)][9]